Neural-Systems-at-UIO/QCAlign/docs/introduction.rst

 1. Reports in .txt format with marker counts per region for each section and for all the sections combined.

-- For the quality control of the section images this enables calculation of percentage (%) damage per region for each section and for all the sections combined.
+- For the quality control of the section images this enables calculation of percentage (%) "damage" per region for each section and for all the sections combined.
-- For the quality control of the registration this enables calculation of % verified as accurate, % verified as inaccurate and % that is uncertain for each region, for each section and for all the sections combined.
+- For the quality control of the registration this enables calculation of % "verified as accurate", % "verified as inaccurate" and % that is uncertain for each region for each section and for all the sections combined.

 This information can be used to guide decision-making regarding post-processing of the QUINT results.
-For example, exclude all regions that have more than 30% damage.
+For example, a researcher may choose to exclude all regions that have more than 30% damage from their QUINT results.

-2. QCAlign also generates hierarchy files in .txt format that correspond to the customized level that is selected in QCAlign.
-These are compatible with the Nutil software used in the QUINT workflow, and may be used to generate customized reports with QUINT.
+2. QCAlign also generates hierarchy files in .txt format: these correspond to the customized level that is selected in the QCAlign tool.
+The .txt files are compatible with the Nutil software, and may be used to generate customized Nutil reports.

 **More information on QUINT**
 -----------------------------